pkorat/San-Diego-County-Education-Equity-Analysis/README.md

 We have used the following to perform our ETL process as well as visualizations.

-A summary of our analysis can be viewed in the powerpoint presentation **Final_Presentationv3.pptx**

 ![process](images/process.png)

 With all the process we have created the following Dashboard